awsdocs/amazon-s3-developer-guide/doc_source/optimizing-performance-guidelines.md

 # Performance Guidelines for Amazon S3<a name="optimizing-performance-guidelines"></a>

-When building applications that upload and retrieve storage from Amazon S3, follow our best practices guidelines to optimize performance\.
+When building applications that upload and retrieve objects from Amazon S3, follow our best practices guidelines to optimize performance\.
 We also offer more detailed [Performance Design Patterns](optimizing-performance-design-patterns.md)\.

 To obtain the best performance for your application on Amazon S3, we recommend the following guidelines\.